benchopt/benchopt/doc/user_guide/ml_benchmark.rst

 where the data is split into folds in ``Objective.get_objective``, by calling ``Objective.get_split``.
 This method takes in the data to split (typically ``numpy`` arrays or ``pandas`` dataframes) and returns the split data.
-The way the splits are defined depend on the ``Objective.cv`` attribute, which must be defined by the user.
+The way the splits are defined depends on the ``Objective.cv`` attribute, which must be defined by the user.
 A typical workflow is the following:

 .. code-block:: python